Washington Expands Workplace Rights for Pumping Breast Milk

 The Affordable Care Act includes language that requires employers with 50 or more employees working within a 75-mile radius to provide employees with a “reasonable break time” to express breast milk for a nursing child.
 Employers must provide a private place (i.e., free from intrusion from coworkers and the public) that is not a bathroom for this purpose.
 This accommodation must be provided for one year after the child’s birth.
 Employees are not entitled to compensation for the time spent on break expressing breast milk, but the law entitles an employee to take breaks more frequently or longer than otherwise scheduled, within reason.

-Expanding on the federal law, the new Washington law lengthens the amount of time that employers must provide a reasonable accommodation to two years and applies to employers with eight or more employees.
+Expanding on the federal law, the new Washington law lengthens the amount of time that employers must provide a reasonable accommodation to two years and applies to employers with fifteen or more employees.

 Prior to SHB 1930, RCW 43.10.005 already required employers to provide “reasonable pregnancy accommodation” to employees.
 The term “pregnancy” was limited to actual pregnancy and “pregnancy related health conditions.”
 The new law revises the definition of “pregnancy” to include “the need to express breast milk.”
 RCW 43.10.005(1)(b).